Distance and intersection number in the curve graph of a surface

 After the surgery, $v$ will be changed to two distinct closed curves, $v'$ and $v^{\prime\prime}$ and (without loss of generality) we choose one of them, say $v'$, so our new pair is $(v',w)$.
-We will show that $(v',w)$ does not fill $S$. \Cref{fig:++ or --}-middle shows $v'$ and focuses on the polygon $P$.
+We will show that the pair $(v',w)$ no longer fill a surface of genus $S$. \Cref{fig:++ or --}-middle shows $v'$ and focuses on the polygon $P$.
 The surgery creates a bigon in $(v',w)$ and, after pushing $v'$ across the bigon, there will be a new bigon if there is another rectangle in the band, and the argument can be repeated.
 We continue to push $v'$ across the rectangles to eliminate bigons.
-The final bigon will be formed by $v'$ and an $w$ edge of $P$.
+The final bigon will be formed by $v'$ and a $w$ edge of $P$.
 After removal of this final bigon the polygon $P$ will have changed to a polygon $P'$ with 2 fewer edges, as in \Cref{fig:++ or --}-bottom.
 Thus $F_4$ has increased by 1 and $F_6$ has decreased by 1, while no other polygons have been created.
-However, $(v',w)$ cannot be a filling pair, by the equations in Section \ref{ss:decomposition}, so our surgery of type $++$ is not possible.
+That means that $(v',w)$ no longer fill a surface with the given genus, by the equations in Section \ref{ss:decomposition}, so our surgery of type $++$ is not possible.
 The argument for $n$-gons greater than 6 and for $--$ surgery is identical. \end{proof}

-\begin{definition}[Spiral Surgery] Let $\mathcal{B}$ be a $v$-spiral. {\it Spiral surgery} is a $\pm$- or $\mp$-surgery on $v$ relative to one $w$-edge in $\mathcal{B}$. \end{definition}

-See \Cref{fig:spiral surgery:before and after} for an example of a spiral surgery, where we have chosen a $w$-arc at $9$ o'clock for our surgery arc.
-The surgery is standard $\pm$ or $\mp$ surgery: one piece of $v$ in the spiral that begins and ends on the endpoints of the surgery arc is removed, then replaced with a parallel copy of the surgery arc, leaving $v$ otherwise unchanged.
+See Figure \ref{fig:spiral surgery:before and after} for an example of a spiral surgery, where we have marked a reference arc at $9$ o'clock for our surgery arc.
+Here the surgery is $-+$ surgery.
+One piece of $v$ in the spiral that begins and ends on the endpoints of the surgery arc is removed, then replaced with a parallel copy of the surgery arc, leaving $v$ otherwise unchanged.